Register a death

 For information about deaths that happened abroad, please visit the Foreign and Commonwealth Office website.

-How do I register a Muslim death?
+How do I register an early release death?

 Any relative of the deceased who requires this service can use it if they have been issued with a Medical Certificate of Cause of Death by a certifying doctor.
 Please be aware the death must have occurred in Staffordshire.